fluidinfo/loveme.do-chrome/README.md

 FOLLOW
 ------

 In the context menu for the page, over a link or image, or with text selected, you can choose to follow that thing in Fluidinfo.
-You can follow anything at all: names, @names, URLs, images, words or phrases, anything!
+You can follow anything at all: names, @names, URLs, domains, images, words or phrases, anything!

 FEEDBACK
 --------